Modernism And

 the physical, the psychic or psychological and the spiritual.

-____The organ for the spiritual is mentioned in the words of German theologian Meister Eckehart (d.1327):
+The ”seat or organ of spirituality” is mentioned in the words of German theologian Meister Eckehart (d.1327):

 "There is something in the soul, which is not created and not possible to create (increatum et increabile); if the whole soul were such, it would be not created and not possible to create; and this is the Intellect (intellectus)."

-This modernist 'development' therefore stripped man off his divine, sacred potential.
-It led to a concept of human nature which is "too unstable, changing and turbulent to be able to serve as the principle for something" or anything at all, because it is grounded on the emotional and often irrational levels of being.
+The disadvantageous modernist 'development' therefore stripped man of his divine, sacred potential.
+This led to a concept of human nature which is "too unstable, changing and turbulent to be able to serve as the principle for something" or anything at all, because it is grounded on the emotional and often irrational levels of being.

-2.4.2 Principles Are Necessary to Transcend the Human Level
+2.4.2 Necessary Principles To Transcend the Human Level

 "The things which are most knowable are first principles and causes; for it is through these and from these that other things come to be known, and not these through the particulars which fall under them."
 AM I.ii.6